As any creative lead knows, maintaining brand consistency across teams is Creative Collaboration 101.

 For the companies still assembling those basic principles, Madison Hebner, founder and creative director of a successful brand design company, suggests thinking of your brand as a person — maybe a celebrity or a friend.
 “It’s not ‘What is your brand?’ but ‘Who is your brand?’” she explains.
 Breathing some life into your brand makes your message and mission responsive to a fast-changing world, rather than locked as a static tagline on a page.

 Strategy 2: Create (or revise) a brand style guide.

 Once you’ve defined a visual identity for your brand, make sure that you lay down some rules for how to use specific graphic design elements — including your logo, colour palette, typography, photography and iconography — as well as tone and voice guidelines for copy.
 For tips on how to treat each of these elements, check out How to create a brand style guide.

 Remember, consistent is not the same as static.
 As your company grows and evolves to encompass new products and audiences, so should your style guide.

 Strategy 3: Conduct a brand audit.

 The growing opportunities to connect with customers are part of what makes being a creative leader in today’s world so rewarding — but it does come with a downside.
 With every new touchpoint comes the potential for a misstep.
-Luckily, a thorough checkup can help you find any rogue elements.
+Luckily, a thorough checkup can help you to find any rogue elements.
 Audits like these should include everything down to email signatures, Madison says.
 “Funnily enough, those are one of the biggest issues I’ve seen.”

 Don’t ignore your company’s physical content, either.
-Business cards, vinyl banners, and even pens with your logo are all characters in your brand’s story.
-Their look should reflect that, whether that’s homespun and simple, or glossy and elevated.
+Business cards, vinyl banners and even pens with your logo are all characters in your brand’s story.
+Their look should reflect that, whether that’s homespun and simple or glossy and elevated.

 While evaluating each asset in your audit, ask yourself: